Dr. Jin Shang (尚进)

 The appointee will conduct advanced adsorbent materials synthesis and characterization, adsorption and separation study, and adsorption apparatus development.

-The candidate should hold a MPhil degree in Chemical Engineering, Materials Science, Chemistry, Environmental Engineering or other related engineering and science fields.
-Applicants with synthesis and characterization of porous materials such as MOFs, zeolites, and mesoporous materials background are practically encouraged to apply.
+The candidate should hold an MPhil degree in Chemical Engineering, Materials Science, Chemistry, Environmental Engineering or other related engineering and science fields.
+Experimental synthesis and characterization of porous adsorbents materials such as zeolites, MOFs, and mesoporous materials are essential expertise for this post.
+Applicants with experience in studying gas adsorption and separation in porous materials using molecular simulation are also encouraged to apply.
 Strong oral and written communication skills in English and the ability to work in a multi-disciplinary team are essential.

 To apply, please submit your CV to Dr. Jin Shang at email@example.com